modal-inria/Kernalytics/doc/extend.md

 You must then add the corresponding kernel and its data type as a case in [generateKernelFromParamData](/src/main/scala/rkhs/KerEvalGenerator.scala)

+## How to add a new numerical method

+First, the new numerical method must be detected in the input files, so the right code is called.

 ## Notes

 ### Architecture